-The Rt.
-Hon.
-Beverley McLachlin, P.C. was the first woman to hold the distinguished position of Chief Justice of Canada.
+The Right Honourable Beverley McLachlin, PC was the first woman to hold the distinguished position of Chief Justice of Canada.
 Her vision for Canada reflected her adept interpretation of Canadian constitutional law and her groundbreaking decisions and rulings, which significantly contributed to the evolution of our country.

 On March 3, 2015, alumni UBC and Wesbrook Village presented the third in the series of Wesbrook Talks, featuring former professor and honorary UBC alumna, The Right Honourable Beverley McLachlin.
 Learn how she became interested in law and hear about some of the influences that have shaped her long, successful career.
 The conversation was moderated by Mary Anne Bobinski, former Dean and Professor, Peter A. Allard School of Law:

 On September 26, 2016, Chief Justice McLachlin again visited UBC to participate in the Allard Law Oral History Project.
 She discussed her experiences relating to the development of legal education in Canada, including the changing status of women in the legal profession.